 Intended outcome Success criteria Children with PP and SEND identified early to ensure targeted intervention and specialist support implemented early to help close the gap.
-Attainment gap for PP and SEND children starts to close to ensure they begin to make accelerated progress.
-Children's outcomes in the core subject areas of English and Maths.
+Attainment gap for PP and SEND children reduced.
+Children's outcomes in the core subject areas of English and Maths inline with national expectations.
+All children to make good progress.
 Children will make good progress and outcomes will improve.
 Increased levels of confidence and participation in class.
-To ensure pupil premium children are able to access an enriched curriculum inside and outside of the classroom through supporting funding with extended services and music tuition.
+To ensure pupil premium children are able to access an enriched curriculum inside and outside of the classroom through funding with extended services and music tuition.
 Children will be active and enthusiastic about their learning.
 Increased participation.
-All children who want to attend trips have been able to.
+All children who want to attend trips and learn a musical instrument have been able to.
 Children have an enthusiastic approach to their learning.
 Children will have improved self-esteem, social skills and social inclusion.
-Pastoral support for mentoring, family support, safeguarding, attendance and punctuality, multi-agency link and Early HELP.
+All PP children have a chance to shine Pastoral support for student, family support, safeguarding, attendance and punctuality, multi-agency link and Early Help.
 Families able to access support needed.
 Partnerships with parents will support children's learning Children supported to work digitally at home, ensuring their home environment is suitable to continue learning.
 Children will be able access online provision to support learning in school